tedmoore/schelp2/docs/Classes/AbstractWrappingDispatcher.md

 |----------|-------------|
 | `funcProxy` | An instance of a subclass of [AbstractResponderFunc](../Classes/AbstractResponderFunc.md) to remove. |
 ### `updateFuncForFuncProxy`
-This method is called within [#-update](#-update) to update any changes to one of this dispatcher's responder funcs' function(s).
+This method is called within [update](#update) to update any changes to one of this dispatcher's responder funcs' function(s).
 Users should not call this method directly, but subclasses may need to extend this method to do additional bookkeeping.**Arguments:**

 | Argument | Description |
 |----------|-------------|